Chadwick Boseman, Netflix up for honors at virtual Golden Globes | Entertainment

 Yet pundits say a "Mank" victory is far from assured from the small and unpredictable Hollywood Foreign Press Association (HFPA) whose members choose the winners.
 "It has everything going for it in terms of pedigree and there is a sense that awards shows love stories about the industry.
 But I feel like 'Mank' is not everyone's favorite," said Alison Willmore, film critic at entertainment website Vulture.com

-The biggest competition comes from Searchlight Pictures' "Nomadland," a moving documentary-style drama about van dwellers in recession-hit America, and star-laden Netflix 1960s hippie courtroom drama "The Trial of the Chicago 7."
+The biggest competition comes from Searchlight Pictures' "Nomadland," a moving documentary-style drama about van dwellers in recession-hit America, and star-laden 1960s hippie courtroom drama "The Trial of the Chicago 7," also from Netflix.
 The #MeToo revenge black comedy "Promising Young Woman" and the unsettling ageing tale "The Father" round out the film drama nominations.
 The Disney+ TV film of hit Broadway musical "Hamilton" and Amazon Studios' "Borat Subsequent Moviefilm," a satire on the America of former President Donald Trump, are seen as front-runners in the best comedy or musical movie category.

+For television, the Netflix royal series "The Crown" leads the way with six nods, followed by quirky small-town comedy "Schitt's Creek" on Pop TV.
+The usual chummy gathering of A-listers has been overshadowed by a furor over the lack of Black members in the 87-member HFPA.
+The Directors Guild of America on Saturday added its voice to dozens of celebrities demanding action in the influential organization.

+The HFPA has said it is committed to making changes "and will address this in our show" on Sunday.
+POSTHUMOUS AWARD FOR CHADWICK BOSEMAN?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)